Closing Date: 3/11/2024

 Part-Time/Seasonal

-The City of Redondo Beach is looking for a part-time Administrative Coordinator to join the Crime Analysis Unit in our Police Department!
 Under the direction of the Department Director or designee, performs a variety of administrative support duties including complex clerical tasks of a specialized nature that require thorough knowledge of department procedures; performs work under general instructions, but within established policies and procedures to achieve results in support of the City' s mission, goals, policies, and objectives; and performs other related duties as required.
-This is an at-will part-time position which is not eligible for City benefits.
-This post is continuous and may close without notice.
-Prompt application is encouraged.
-Only those applicants in which the department is interested will receive further follow-up after application submission.

 This position is accountable as a team member to perform operational and support duties and services including but not limited to: